 A good rule of thumb for most middle-class households is $25 to $50, says Jodi RR Smith, president of Mannersmith Etiquette Consulting.
 But that amount may not work for everyone.
 The key is making sure you don’t let it get out of hand, she says.

 “Especially with new grandparents.
 This is the first grandchild; they’re so excited (and) they want to be generous,” she says.
 “But I want them to stop and think: This may be their first grandchild, but it might not be the last grandchild, and whatever they’re doing is setting a precedent going forward.

 “There’s a chance that this can turn into a very big thing very quickly,” she says.

 Grandma check can be a budget buster

 Being a grandparent can get expensive.
-The vast majority of grandparents — 95 percent — buy holiday and birthday gifts for grandchildren, according to a 2012 AARP survey.
+The vast majority of grandparents — 95 percent — buy holiday and birthday gifts for grandchildren, according to an AARP survey.